The Role of Integrated Pest Management in a Well Rounded Landscape Maintenance Program

 Researchers dispatched to the fields, collected samples and documented what they found.
 Most importantly, researchers were able to pinpoint when certain pests would emerge and become active.
 They discovered, for example, that a destructive caterpillar emerged in April, and that a certain beetle arrived in June.
-With this knowledge they could anticipate threats and take preventative action.
+With this knowledge, they could anticipate threats and take preventative action.
 They were able to change their approach to spray for a target pest during the precise time when it would be vulnerable.
-They also began to rotate materials and use different chemistry to keep pests from developing resistance.
+They also began to rotate materials and use a different chemistry to keep pests from developing resistance.

 The Benefits of IPM

-An IPM approach to landscape maintenance and garden management is valuable to the homeowner precisely because it so labor intensive.
+An IPM approach to landscape maintenance and garden management is valuable to the homeowner precisely because it so labor-intensive.
 It requires more “checkup” visits to a property than standard yard maintenance programs.
-It also requires highly trained landscape technicians who possess the expertise to identify pests, weeds and diseases—and who communicate well with clients.
+It also requires highly trained landscape technicians who possess the expertise to identify pests, weeds, and diseases—and who communicate well with clients.
 The homeowner receives:

 - customer-centric care

-- high level expertise
+- high-level expertise

 - attention to every detail